-- Chromatic aberration (CA) purple or green fringing, look on 360 images at the edges of doors, windows and trees for purple or green hues.
-One-shot cameras are notorious for CA, both DSLR/Mirrorless and Matterport Tours will suffer a very small amount of CA. - Sun/shadow placement in the image if your main landing image is the front of the school, it probably should not be in shade, in fact, none of your outdoor imagery should be in the shade unless it couldn't be avoided.
-Good photographers know how to avoid this (HDR and proper scheduling, you'd be surprised at how punctual the sun can be!) - Skies and grass can easily be replaced in any shot in post-production, so there is very little excuse to show your school on a miserable grey day or with discoloured or patchy turf.
-That's lazy editing.
+- Chromatic aberration (purple or green fringing) look on 360 images at the edges of doors, windows and trees for purple or green hues.
+Many DSLR-shot Tours will suffer a very small amount of chromatic aberration, but for the most part, it should not be obvious. - Sun/shadow placement in the image if your main landing image is the front of the school, it probably should not be in shade, in fact, none of your outdoor imagery should be in shade unless it couldn't be avoided.
+Good photographers know how to avoid this. - Skies and grass can easily be replaced in any shot in post-production, so there is very little excuse to show your school on a miserable grey day or with discoloured or patchy turf.
+We see that as lazy editing.
 If you are paying a cheap price, sure, but if you are paying a premium, your photographer/designer should be adding blue sky and green grass as standard at no additional cost. - Clutter in the image bins, signs, rucksacks, rubbish, displays on walls not straight, bundles of wires, anything distracting!
-These are all a sign of poor pre-production, the provider not guiding the school as to how rooms need to look and that no staging was done on the photography day.
-Estate agents don't photograph houses without staging them, so schools should expect the same.
-It is also a sign of no/little post-production Photoshopping on the provider's side. - Blown-out windows windows that look IOO% white and no detail is seen outside?
-Poor photography/exposure. - 'Noise' in image / 'grainy' image this is the sign of a one-shot or low MP camera.
-Looks cheap.
-Shows very dark and flat. - Visible camera and/or tripod on the ground and in reflections can you see the shadow of the camera and tripod?
-Can you see a tripod in window or mirror reflections?
-Good photographers know how to remove these.
-And Matterport images typically won't remove them either. - Attention to detail This relates both to design and security look for blurred car registrations, faces, pupil names.
+These are all a sign of poor pre-production and the provider not guiding the school as to how rooms need to look.
+It is also a sign of no/little post-production Photoshopping on the provider's side. - 'Blown out' windows windows that look 100% white and no detail is seen outside?
+Poor photography/exposure. - 'Noise' in image / a 'grainy' image this is the sign of a one-shot or low MP camera and/or poor editing. - Visible camera and/or tripod on ground and in reflections can you see the shadow of the camera and tripod?
+Good photographers know how to remove these. - Attention to detail This relates both to design and security look for blurred car registrations, faces, pupil names?
 These are important LEGAL and safeguarding concerns that need to be addressed.